AerousZero/Instrument-Management-System/README.md

 PROJECT TITLE: Instrument Management System
 PURPOSE OF PROJECT: Manage Instrument Renting and Selling VERSION or DATE: 1
-HOW TO START THIS PROJECT: Run BlueJ IDE for java and call main method from "Sarangi Sansar"
+HOW TO START THIS PROJECT: Run IDE for java and call main method from "Sarangi Sansar"
 AUTHORS: Srijan Shakya
 USER INSTRUCTIONS: Handle with patient